DrDub/php-nlgen/examples/README.md

+﻿# NLGen: Example Generators

-﻿The examples here are intended to show a continuum of increasing complexity.
+The examples here are intended to show a continuum of increasing complexity.

-The first example (basic/basic0.php) is a simple event reporting text nugget, to fit into a larger Web interface.
-It is intended to verbalize quadruplets of the form ($agent, $event, $action, $theme), meaning the agent $agent has performed an $event (started, finished, make progress) with respect to the action $action on the topic of
+The first example (`basic/BasicGenerator1.php`) is a simple event reporting text nugget, to fit into a larger Web interface.
+It is intended to verbalize quadruplets of the form `($agent, $event,
-$theme.
+$action, $theme)`, meaning the agent $agent has performed an `$event` (started, finished, make progress) with respect to the action `$action` on the topic of `$theme`.

 For example: